-Kevin Hunt '12 M'15 returns to the Saint Michael's men's lacrosse coaching staff as an assistant coach for the 2019 season following a four-year playing career.
-He last coached with the squad in 2013.
+Kevin Hunt '12 M'15 returns to the Saint Michael's men's lacrosse coaching staff for his third season as an assistant coach with the 2020 season.
+A former four-year player in the program, Hunt began his second tenure on the staff in 2019 after last coaching with the squad in 2013.

 In 2013, the Purple Knights were 9-2 in the Northeast-10 Conference, setting a school record for league wins, and finished 11-5 to match the program's overall victories mark.
 Saint Michael's, which peaked at No. 9 in the United States Intercollegiate Lacrosse Association (USILA) national poll, advanced to its third straight NE10 Championship semifinal round.
 The Purple and Gold also broke a 26-year-old school record by putting together a nine-game winning streak, which included an 11-9 win against previously undefeated No. 2 Adelphi University on April 13.